MuhammadTalha011/CognoRise-Infotech/Task-01 Personal portfolio/README.md

 - **JavaScript**: For interactivity and animations.
 - **Typed.js**: For animated text display.
 - **Responsive Design**: Using CSS Flexbox and Grid.

-## Contributing

-If you wish to contribute, please adhere to the following guidelines:

-1. Fork the repository.
-2. Create a new branch (e.g., `git checkout -b feature-branch`).
-3. Make your changes and commit them (e.g., `git commit -m 'Add some feature'`).
-4. Push to the branch (e.g., `git push origin feature-branch`).
-5. Open a pull request.

 ## License